 People often choose a cat as a pet for company.
 They are looking for something to lavish attention upon and care for.
 In return, they hope their affection will be reciprocated.
 Does the Abyssinian fit the bill?

 Are Abyssinian cats cuddly?
-The Abyssinian cat is not the most cuddly of cats but this doesn’t mean it doesn’t love you.
-The Abyssinian is an intelligent, complex cat that will show you it cares in other ways.
+The Abyssinian cat is not especially cuddly but it is generally very affectionate.
+Abyssinians are intelligent, complex cats and will demonstrate affection in ways other than being cuddly.
 Find out exactly what those ways are here!